agiliq/django-admin-cookbook/docs/introduction.rst

 Introduction
 ==============

 Django Admin Cookbook is a book about doing things with Django admin.
-It is targetted towards intermediate Django developers, who have some experience with Django admin, but are looking to expand their knowldge of Django admin and acieve mastery of Django admin.
+It is targeted towards intermediate Django developers, who have some experience with Django admin, but are looking to expand their knowledge of Django admin and achieve mastery of Django admin.

-It takes the form of about question and answers about common tasks you might do with Django admin.
+It takes the form of question and answers about common tasks you might do with Django admin.
 All the chapters are based on a common set of models, which you can read in detail here (:doc:`models`).
 In short, we have two apps, :code:`events` and :code:`entities`.
 The models are

 * Events: :code:`Epic`, :code:`Event`, :code:`EventHero`, :code:`EventVillian`